 - Students are divided into small groups (3-6 per group, depending on class size.
 3 is better but in huge classes you may have to go with larger groups)

 - Groups are in small circles around the edges of the room so that there is a long alley down the middle of the room.

 - At one end of the room, a box is set up on a stool/desk that approximates a basket.

 - 3-6 whiffle/tennis/jelly balls are lined up at a “free throw line” some 15 feet or so away from “the basket”. (how many balls depends on the size of your groups)

 - The game proceeds like this.
 Teacher reads the first sentence slowly, aloud, and continues to do so, over and over again.
 Group members huddle together and decide, together, what the sentence means.
-When they ALL agree on a meaning, they raise their hands.
-The first group to raise their hands is called on.
-The teacher identifies them by pointing, and the group shouts name and does gesture.

 - THEN (very important--this prevents one person from doing all the work) the teacher calls on someone in the group to give the answer.
 ONLY that person can answer, and if the group feeds the answer, they are disqualified.
 HOWEVER, if the person makes a mistake, group members may correct it.
 The teacher must distinguish between FEEDING the answer and offering CORRECTIONS.
 Corrections are allowed.
 Feeding the answer is not.
 Because the group never knows who the teacher will call on, they learn very quickly that everyone must know what the sentence means before they raise their hands

 - Students may request that the Latin sentence be repeated again AS MANY TIMES as they want when called on to translate